-One credit hour is equivalent to one hour of guided instruction (fifty minute class) and a minimum of two hours of out -of-class student work each week for approximately fifteen weeks for one semester or the equivalent amount of work over a different amount of time such as during the summer sessions, which may vary in duration.
-One credit hour in other academic activities, as established by the institution, including laboratory work, internships, practicums, studio work, study abroad, experiential learning opportunities, online learning, and other academic work must include an equivalent amount of required work listed in the preceding paragraph and is outlined in more detail below.
+One credit hour is equivalent to one hour of guided instruction (fifty minute class) and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester.
+The amount of work students engage in remains the same regardless of term duration (e.g., summer, 8 week).
+The equivalent amount of work may take place over a different amount of time.
+One credit hour in other academic activities, as established by the institution, such as laboratory work, internships, practicums, studio work, study abroad, experiential learning opportunities, and online learning, must include an equivalent amount of required work.

-ONLINE CLASSROOM LEARNING
+ONLINE LEARNING

-One credit hour of online learning is equivalent to fifteen hours of direct instruction and thirty hours of student work.
-Direct instruction can occur via computer -assisted (modules), multi -media interaction, discussions, and/or completion of exams/quizzes/assessments as documented in the course syllabus and approved to meet best practices in online learning.
+One credit hour of online learning is equivalent to a total of fifteen hours of direct instruction and thirty hours of additional student work.
+Direct instruction can occur via computer-assisted (modules), multi-media interaction, discussions, and/or completion of exams/quizzes/assessments as documented in the course syllabus.
 Student work includes activities like readings and supplemental assignments.
 Students must fulfill these hours to complete the course requirements as set forth by the course instructor.
-Online courses developed from existing face -to-face instruction adhere to the defined learning outcomes and assessments of the original face -to-face format for the course.
+Online courses developed from existing face-to-face instruction adhere to the defined learning outcomes and assessments of the original face-to-face format for the course.
+All WVU online programs are reviewed for nationally accepted standards for online learning.